 A. Class Attendance

-B. Excused Absences
+B. Requests for Excused Absences

-- An instructor may appropriately respond if the student fails to satisfactorily complete the assignment or examination by the deadline provided by the instructor.
+- An instructor may impose appropriate academic penalties if the student fails to satisfactorily complete the assignment or examination within a reasonable time (normally 20 school days) after the absence.

 C. Student Absences for Official University Functions